pwy7fv/DS4002_CS3/README.md

 ## A case study by Siobhan Flood

 This repoository will outline how to complete the time series project from DS 4002 class.
-The hook document that explains the project can be found in the file named ().
-The rubric for the project which details the specifications of the project can be found in the file named ().
+The hook document that explains the project can be found in the file named Hook Document.
+The rubric for the project which details the specifications of the project can be found in the file named Rubric.
 Use both of these, the scripts of code in the material folder, and the example of the graphs in the graphs folder to complete this case study.

 ## Data